Mormon studies: New Mormon history

 Over the years, scholars raised within the Latter-day Saint tradition and professionally trained academically, often in the social sciences, began to enter the field.
 A flowering of these efforts in the 1960s has come to be known as the New Mormon history.
 The publication of Dialogue: A Journal of Mormon Thought, the newly-established Mormon History Association, and the professionalization of LDS and RLDS history departments provided spaces for historians to do new research in Mormon topics.
 RLDS scholars founded the John Whitmer Historical Association in 1972.
-In 1974, Claudia Bushman and Laurel Thatcher Ulrich founded the magazine Exponent II.
+In 1974, Claudia Bushman, Laurel Thatcher Ulrich and others founded the magazine Exponent II.
 The first issue of BYU Studies was published in 1959.

 In 1972, the LDS Church hired Leonard Arrington as their historian.
 During Arrington's time as historian, Mormon and non-Mormon historians were allowed to access the LDS Church Archives.
 Much of the research in the 1970s used these newly-available sources to examine church history, sometimes in great detail.
 Leonard Arrington influenced important scholars of Mormon history, including Richard Jensen, William Hartley, and Ronald Walker.
 In 1969, Jewish historian Moses Rischin named the increasing amount of Mormon scholarship "the New Mormon history."
 The "New Mormon history" movement included non-Mormons Thomas F. O'Dea, P.A.M.
 Taylor, Mario De Pillis, Lawrence Foster, Community of Christ member Robert Flanders, and Mormon scholar Klaus Hansen.

 Maureen Ursenbach Beecher was a leading researcher in women's studies.
 In the 1970s women's biographies were published, but not integrated into larger narratives.
 Other women hired by the Church Historical Department included Jill Mulvay Derr, Carol Cornwall Madsen, and Edyth Romney.
 Journals dedicated special issues to Mormon women, and the increased interest in Mormon women led to more publications focused on them.
 Scholars published biographies of Emma Smith, Eliza Snow, Emmeline B. Wells, and Amy Brown Lyman.
 Beecher's efforts would also prove instrumental to the founding of the Association for Mormon Letters, the first scholarly association aimed at the literature of the Latter-day Saints.